 Be aware of your situation

-The point is, arm yourself with as much information as possible.
-Get your hand on the buyer’s guide, consult with an independent mechanic you trust, find hidden problems, additional protection, understanding local laws along with any additional consumer protection rights available to you will be key.
+The point is, to arm yourself with as much information as possible.
+Getting your hand on the buyer’s guide, consulting with an independent mechanic you trust, finding hidden problems and additional protection, and understanding local laws along with any additional consumer protection rights available to you will be key.

 Do warranties come with car purchases?

 If the car you’re considering has a warranty, find out what it covers and how long it is valid.
 Understand the terms of a standard motor vehicle purchase contract and the requirements to have them honored.
 Every dealer is required to issue a Buyers Guide in every used car they offer for sale.
 Used car buyers need to be aware of this so you’re able to ask for it ahead of time.
 This guide will tell you if the car comes with a warranty and what it covers.